browserengineering/book/book/graphics.md

 ...

 A web browser doesn't just download a web page; it also has to show that page to the user.
-In the 21^st^ century, that means a graphical application.
+In the twenty-first century, that means a graphical application.
 So in this chapter we'll equip our browser with a graphical user interface.[^1]